Licensed Professional Counselor Salary

-Survey results imply that Licensed Professional Counselors deploy a substantial tool kit of skills at work.
-Most notably, skills in addiction, Emergency/Trauma, Clinical Supervision, and Substance Abuse are correlated to pay that is above average, with boosts between 9 percent and 20 percent.
-Skills that seem to negatively impact pay include Substance Abuse Counseling as a skill should be prepared for drastically lower pay.
+Licensed Professional Counselors report using a large range of skills on the job.
+Most notably, skills in addiction, Clinical Supervision, Clinical Psychology, and Bereavement Counseling are correlated to pay that is above average, with boosts between 7 percent and 9 percent.
+Those listing Substance Abuse Counseling as a skill should be prepared for drastically lower pay.
 Emergency/Trauma and trauma also typically command lower compensation.
 Most people familiar with Bereavement Counseling also know Clinical Supervision.

 Pay by Experience Level for Licensed Professional Counselor